ThemezerNX/Layouts/README.md

 * Remove the color field if not in use.

 ## Pieces
 * Piece folders can have a prefix with a number: `1_`.
-This allows you to specify the order the layouts are applied in.
+This allows you to specify the order the pieces are applied in.
 * The 'Piece Title' is shown on the website as the option.
 * The Piece value file names (json and png) must **always** match.
 * For a single value (toggle): the value file name does not matter (although they must still match) as it becomes a toggle with the 'Piece Title'